- Te Āpiti - Manawatū Gorge Track

-A national taonga nestled in outskirts of Ashurst and Palmerston North, Te Āpiti Manawatū Gorge is where the Ruahine and Tararua ranges meet – with the dramatic landscape and great divide known as Manawatū Gorge ever flowing from east to west.
+A national taonga nestled in the outskirts of Ashurst and Palmerston North, Te Āpiti Manawatū Gorge is where the Ruahine and Tararua ranges meet – with the dramatic landscape and great divide known as Manawatū Gorge flowing from east to west.

 There’s a large parking area with toilet facilities before you pass under the intricately carved entrance way – as the cultural history and legends of this place come to life right from your very first steps.

 Popular with walkers, hikers, and runners alike, the 4km Tawa loop track takes you from flowing streams and waterfalls through to stunning nikau palms, tawa and podocarp forest.
 The steady 5% gradient offers a solid cardio challenge with a variety of native birds and plants that will keep budding active explorers entertained along the way.

 If you’re an early bird, the morning light at Te Āpiti Manawatū Gorge is also a little bit magical – a mesmerising sight as the first rays of the sun filter through the lush evergreen foliage with native bird song abound.

 Eager for more?
 If you’re searching for a longer challenge, take on the 11km Manawatu Gorge one-way track that follows part of the Tawa Loop but continues towards the tops.

 Before you turn off from the Tawa Loop, make sure you pay homage to the mighty Whātonga, a majestic ancient Māori Chief nestled within the lush green forest.
 Over 6 metres tall, this impressive steel structure is an artistic feat to behold as it looms over ancient trees.